 Enter an excellent meta description manually.
 Remember these values will be used on your home page so they need to be good.
 Ensure you get two good scores in green here too.

 In the case of the home page I think it's best to leave the additions off.
 As it's only one page and arguably the most important page, it's best to fully handwrite the title and the description with no generated additions as show here.

 The following settings should be good for everyone.
-It's unlikely with an Oxygen site that your home page will have second or subsequent pages.
-But in nay case, I always check the Apply noindex to every second or later page on the home page option.
+But in any case, I always check the Apply noindex to every second or later page on the home page option.

 Here are my recommended social settings.
 Always specify a social image fallback which will be used in the case where you forget to provide a specific social media image for a post or page.
 While you are at it, use your main brand colour for the theme colour.

 I don't complete any of the Facebook information as in the past when I have, it never seems to be used.
 So this is another set of options you can leave as is.